NetApp-openstack-dev/openstack-docs/source/glance/configuration/section_glance-enhanced-instance-config-NFS.rst

     $ chown cinder:cinder /etc/cinder/copyoffload/na_copyoffload_64

+6) Make changes to
+/etc/cinder/cinder.conf

-7) Set the following in /etc/cinder/cinder.conf in each ONTAP NFS backend stanza, paying attention to set glance_api_version to 2 in the DEFAULT stanza as well.
+Set the following in each NFS backend stanza, paying attention to set glance_api_version to 2 in the DEFAULT stanza as well.

 ::

     [DEFAULT]
     ...
     glance_api_version = 2